Statistically Robust Neural Network Classification: EXPERIMENTS

 \subsection{Empirical Generalization Error}

 As previously noted, it has proved challenging to train networks to achieve high test-time adversarial accuracy on higher-dimensional datasets such as CIFAR-10 due to poor generalization from training.
 By contrast, our analysis in Section \ref{genz} suggests that the gap will be more similar to natural accuracy for SRR approaches.
-We thus investigate the generalization gap experimentally for A-TSRM on CIFAR-10.
+We thus investigate the generalization gap experimentally for TSRM on CIFAR-10.
 Additionally, we compare corruption training with the PGD adversarial training method of \citet{MadryEtAl2018}, which is designed to maximize adversarial accuracy.

-We use a wide residual network architecture~\citep{ZagoruykoKomodaks2016} with depth 28, widening factor 10, and dropout rate 0.3.
 We train using four different methods: natural training, corruption training with $\epsilon=0.157$ and $\epsilon=0.5$, and PGD adversarial training (7 gradient steps) with $\epsilon=0.157$.
-Correspondingly, we then evaluate these networks using natural accuracy, A-TSRM with $\epsilon = 0.157$ and $\epsilon = 0.5$, and adversarial accuracy with $\epsilon = 0.157$ (computed using 7-step PGD).
-Here $\epsilon = 0.157$ corresponds roughly 8/255 in pixel values, which is used as the corruption set by~\citet{MadryEtAl2018} for adversarial training, while $\epsilon = 0.5$ represents a more extreme corruption model.
+Correspondingly, we then evaluate these networks using natural accuracy, TSRM with $\delta = 0.157$ and $\delta = 0.5$, and adversarial accuracy with $\delta = 0.157$ (computed using 7-step PGD).
+Here $0.157$ corresponds roughly 8/255 in pixel values, which is used as the corruption set by~\citet{MadryEtAl2018} for adversarial training, while $0.5$ represents a more extreme corruption model.

-We report the train/test scores after 30 epochs (averaged over 5 runs) in Table~\ref{tabi}.
-Though we run each training process with the same number of epochs, adversarial training took significantly longer than natural or corruption training (approx. $6$ times).

-On all of natural and A-TRSM evaluation metrics and all training methods, we observe a fairly small generalization gap of up to about $8\%$, which is in line with the natural/natural generalization gap of $5.8\%$.
-This compares very favorably to adversarial accuracy, for which we see a much larger gap of $27.2\%$ for the PGD trained network (and where \cite{SchmidtEtAl2018} found a $50\%$ generalization gap eventually, running for more epochs on the same architecture).
-This provides support for our theoretical analysis suggesting that A-TSRM (statistical robustness) generalizes better than adversarial accuracy for higher dimensional datasets.

-For the natural and A-TSRM metrics, we also notice that the best test-set performance was achieved using the corresponding natural/corruption training method.
-The drop in performance from training using larger values of $\epsilon$ than those used in the evaluation was far less than in the reciprocal case.
-For example, corruption training with $\epsilon=0.5$ had a test natural accuracy $5\%$ below natural training, but natural training had an A-TSRM $32.3\%$ worse than corruption training.

-Interestingly, PGD (with $\epsilon=0.157$) was also found to be fairly effective in improving the A-TSRM, recording consistently good test-set values comparable to corruption training.
-However, as previously mentioned, PGD incurs a large cost in computational time, due to the gradient step computations and the relatively slow training (with respect to epochs) due to the harder computational task of improving adversarial accuracy.
-Thus, if we are concerned with optimizing the A-TSRM metric, corruption training is an efficient and effective training scheme, while adversarial methods can also be effective but may be much slower.